markjaquith/page-links-to/readme.txt

 = How do I make it so that a page doesn't link to anything?
 I'd like to use it as a dummy container. =

-Just use "#" at the link.
+Just use "#" as the link.
 That won't go anywhere.

 = Can this be used to repoint categories to an arbitrary URL? =